Elvis10ten/notes/src/2025-1a-intro-algorithm.md

 To improve the best-case running time for any sorting algorithm, we can introduce logic that checks if the input is already sorted.

 #### Divide-and-conquer method
-Divide-and-conquer is an algorithm design technique that uses <bmark>recursion</bmark> to find a solution to a problem by breaking the solution into two cases:
+<bmark>Divide-and-conquer</bmark> is an algorithm design technique that uses <pmark>recursion</pmark> to find a solution to a problem by breaking the solution into two cases:
-1. The **base case**: The recursion stops at the **base case**, which is a small enough problem that can be solved directly without recursing.
+1. The <pmark>base case</pmark>: The recursion stops at the **base case**, which is a small enough problem that can be solved directly without recursing.
-2. The **recursive case**:
+2. The <pmark>recursive case</pmark>:
-   * **Divide** the problem into smaller sub-problems.
+   * <gmark>Divide</gmark> the problem into smaller sub-problems.
-   * **Conquer** the sub-problems by solving them recursively (i.e. by further breaking them down into smaller sub-problems).
+   * <pmark>Conquer</pmark> the sub-problems by solving them recursively (i.e. by further breaking them down into smaller sub-problems).
-   * **Combine** the sub-problem solutions to form a solution to the original problem.
+   * <ymark>Combine</ymark> the sub-problem solutions to form a solution to the original problem.

 #### Merge sort algorithm
 Merge sort algorithm is a sorting algorithm based the divide-and-conquer technique: